Daqian: Qixiang era / Tongzhi era

 During the early years of the Tongzhi Emperor he used the reign title "Qixiang" (祺祥) and 10 wén Daqian continued to be produced, for a brief period of time Daqian with the inscription Qixiang Zhongbao (祺祥重寶) were produced.
 Because the Qixiang era name wasn't used for that long, cash coins with this era date were cast for such a short time, that only a small number of the government mints produced cash coins with this inscription.
 These mints included the Ministry of Public Works Mint (寶源), the Ministry of Revenue Mint (寶泉), the Yunnan mint (寶雲), the Gansu mint (寶鞏), and the Suzhou mint (寶蘇).

 When the regnal name changed to Tongzhi, the government mints withdrew or destroyed the mother coins that contained the Qixiang inscriptions and then engraved new mother coins to produce cash coins with the inscriptions Tongzhi Tongbao (同治通寶) and Tongzhi Zhongbao (同治重寶).
 Both Tongzhi Tongbao and Tongzhi Zhongbao Daqian were cased.

 In the year 1867 the official weight of the Daqian was reduced from 4.4 qián to 3.2 qián, these Daqian were only valued at 3 Zhiqian cash coins on the market.

 Guangxu era

 In the year 1883 the imperial government of the Qing dynasty made an attempt to restore the copper-alloy cash coins back to their original units, because the new units had created chaos among private money shops in China who were willing to pay premium copper-alloy cash coins to call back their own privately produced banknotes that were issued in "Beijing cash" (Jingqian) units.
 This was done out of a fear of the large capital cost of having to later redeem their banknotes that were based on the previous standards of copper-alloy cash coins.

-Until the year 1890 the imperial government mints in Beijing continued producing Guangxu Zhongbao (光緒重寶) Daqian of 10 wén, until they were superseded by the Da-Qing Tongbi coins which would fulfil the same role in the monetary system of China.
+Until the year 1890 the imperial government mints in Beijing continued producing Guangxu Zhongbao (光緒重寶) Daqian of 10 wén, until they were superseded by the Great Qing Copper Coin coins which would fulfil the same role in the monetary system of China.